UseTheHill/UseTheHill/README.md

 ## [My Portfolio](https://kayte-portfolio.herokuapp.com/)

-- 🌱 I’m currently a Junior Developer with Great Lakes Psychology Group and I love it.
+- 🌱 I’m currently a Developer with Great Lakes Psychology Group and I love it.
 Dream Job.

 - 👨‍💻 All of my projects are available at [https://github.com/UseTheHill](https://github.com/UseTheHill)